kuldeepdhadhwal/SOLID-PRINCIPLES/README.md

-This is a repo for system design patterns and principles
+This is a repo for system design patterns and principle